void

 veszprem.png

 Lake Balaton is mentioned in Švejk's excuse for not having woken up when Leutnant Dub dropped by the carriage to investigate if he reeked of cognac.
-He couldn't sleep because he had been thinking of the times when he took part in manoeuvres by Veszprém.
-In this context he also mentioned Lake Balaton.
+He could not sleep because he had been thinking of the times when he took part in manoeuvres near Veszprém.
+In this context, he also mentioned Lake Balaton.

 Background

-Lake Balaton is located in western Hungary and measured by area the largest lake in Central Europe.
+Lake Balaton is located in western Hungary and, measured by area, is the largest lake in Central Europe.

 Quote(s) from the novel